A-N-M-Noor/mechaScratch_404/README.md

 The fundamental idea behind Ackerman steering is that the inner and outer wheels of a vehicle must follow different turning radii during a turn, considering the varying angles of the front wheels.
 When a vehicle turns, the inner wheel needs to negotiate a tighter radius than the outer wheel to maintain a smooth turn without dragging or scuffing the tires.
 The Ackerman steering mechanism achieves this by using a steering linkage that connects the wheels.
 Typically, it consists of two tie rods connected to the steering arms on each wheel.
 The tie rods are connected to a central steering mechanism, such as a steering rack or a pitman arm, which is controlled by the driver.
 As the driver turns the steering wheel, the steering mechanism transfers the motion to the tie rods, causing the wheels to rotate accordingly.
 The geometry of the Ackerman steering mechanism ensures that the inner wheel turns at a sharper angle compared to the outer wheel, allowing both wheels to trace their respective turning radii accurately.
 By implementing Ackerman steering, vehicles can achieve better maneuverability, stability, and reduced tire wear during turns.
 It ensures that all wheels maintain proper contact with the road surface and minimizes the likelihood of skidding or slipping during turns.
 <img width="800" src="https://github.com/Ahnaf-nub/Mecha-404/assets/76505613/5aab9af5-65b7-4ce1-a794-1a9a6564b4d6">

 * We also used a differential gearbox for the rear wheels.
 Although it uses a single DC motor, its primary purpose is to enable the wheels on a single axle to rotate at different speeds while receiving power from the engine and transmission.
 This crucial function allows for smooth and stable operation, particularly when the vehicle is turning.
-The differential works by distributing power from the input (usually the driveshaft) to the wheels through a system of gears, including a ring gear, side gears, and spider gears, all contained within a lubricated housing.
-It ensures that both wheels receive power, improving traction and stability, even in situations where one wheel loses traction.
-Different types of differentials are available to suit various vehicle needs and driving conditions, such as open differentials, limited-slip differentials, and locking differentials.
+The differential works by distributing power from the input (usually the driveshaft) to the wheels.
+It ensures that both wheels receive power depending on the direction it's turning.
 <img  width="800" src="https://github.com/A-N-M-Noor/mechaScratch_404/assets/113457396/ccd4dbc3-0f39-403d-814e-50581b134f64">